-- Standard Mechanical Engineering Curriculum: Students pursuing an AE degree are required to take any 3 Departmental Electives.
+- Standard Mechanical Engineering Curriculum: Students pursuing an ME degree are required to take any 3 Departmental Electives.
 In addition, students take Mechanical Engineering Laboratories II (14:650:432) in the final spring semester of senior year.
-Students completing the requirements for this concentration receive a Mechanical Engineering degree/diploma. - Aerospace Concentration: Students following this concentration are required to select only Aerospace Electives as Departmental Electives (3 courses).
-Students completing the requirements for this concentration receive an Aerospace certificate in addition to their Mechanical Engineering Diploma. - Energy Systems Concentration: Students following this Concentration are required to select only Energy Systems Electives as Departmental Electives (3 courses).
-Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma.
+Students completing the requirements for this concentration receive a Mechanical Engineering degree/diploma. - Aerospace Concentration: Students following this concentration are required to select only Aerospace Electives1 as Departmental Electives (3 courses).
+Students completing the requirements for this concentration receive an Aerospace certificate in addition to their Mechanical Engineering Diploma. - Energy Systems Concentration: Students following this Concentration are required to select only Energy Systems Electives2 as Departmental Electives (3 courses).
+Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma. - Packaging Engineering Concentration: Students following this Concentration are required to select only Packaging Engineering Electives3 as Departmental Electives (3 courses).
+Students completing the requirements for this concentration receive a Packaging Engineering certificate in addition to their Mechanical Engineering Diploma.